pagopa/technology-radar/radar/platforms-and-services/azure-managed-identity.md

 Use system-assigned identities for any service that needs to communicate with others, such as an [App Service](https://azure.microsoft.com/en-us/products/app-service) that wants to read data from a [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).

-User-assigned identities are not bond to a specific resource in partiular and they have their own lifecycle.
-For this reason, they are used mainly to federate a subscription with an external services such as GitHub or Azure DevOps.
+User-assigned identities are not bound to a specific resource in particular and they have their own lifecycle.
+For this reason, they are primarily used to federate a subscription with external services such as GitHub or Azure DevOps

 ### Repositories using Managed Identities